yefremov/jsdom/lib/newapi1.md

   url: "https://example.org/",
   referrer: "https://example.com/",
   contentType: "text/html",
-  userAgent: "TODO: replace this with the weird browsernator example from the spec" });
+  userAgent: "TODO: replace this with the weird browsernator example from the spec",
+  includeNodeLocations: true
+});
 ```